 - A bit of chili if you like

-Bring to a boil over a low flame, then turn heat even lower to simmer for 10 minutes.
-Cool, then pour into a clean quart mason jar.
-Cover loosely with a lid.
+Bring to a boil over a low flame, then simmer on very low heat for 10 minutes.
+Cool.
+Then add the remaining vinegar, molasses, tamarind paste, and anchovies.
+Taste, then adjust the sweetness.
+I do not like my sauce to be overly sweet.
+Pour it all into a clean quart mason jar.
+Cover with cheesecloth or a loose lid.

 Place in a warm spot away from strong light for at least 4 weeks.
 A natural fermentation will occur over time from the wild yeast and lactobacillus bacteria that are present on the spices and in the air and especially in the raw vinegar.